lawleyjw/lawleyjw.github.io/_bioinformatics/2022-08-19-beginners-guide-gowonda.md

 toc: true
 ---

-## A quickstart for bioinformatic analysis in the Griffith University High Performance Computing (HPC) Cluster (Gowonda)
+**A quickstart for bioinformatic analysis in the Griffith University High Performance Computing (HPC) Cluster (Gowonda)**

 *Last updated:* 19 August 2022

-If you are using this workflow for your research, please cite the GitHub repository https://github.com/lawleyjw/bioinfomatics-workflows
+If you are using this workflow for your research, please cite the page https://lawleyjw.com/bioinfomatics

 *License:* [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)